-To us sustainability is a mindset; it is integrated in our strategy and business model and something we hope that each of our employees takes into account in their own, everyday work.
-As a company we are highly committed to deliver our contribution to protect the planet and make the world last longer.
+To us sustainability is a mindset.
+It is integrated in our strategy, business model and our everyday work.
+We are highly committed to delivering our contribution to protect the planet and make the world last longer.

 We focus the active management of sustainability on four priority areas:

-For us sustainable solutions and services mean not only complying with regulations and legislations but developing and offering competitive products, technologies and services that meet the needs of our customers using fewer or more sustainable resources and materials.
+For us sustainable solutions and services mean not only complying with regulations and legislations but developing and offering competitive products, technologies and services that meet the needs of our customers using fewer resources or more sustainable resources.

-We analyse life-cycle impacts and develop innovative products that are longer-lasting and consequently reduce the need for early repainting.
-We invest heavily in research and development our ambition being to develop coating products with no or low VOC content and to increase the use of renewable and secondary raw materials in our paints and coatings.
+We develop innovative products that are longer-lasting and consequently reduce the need for early repainting.
+We invest heavily in research and development.
+Our ambition is to develop coating products with low VOC content and to increase the use of renewable and recycled raw materials.

-We strive for being a responsible company within our entire value chain, from procurement of raw materials to the manufacturing and delivery of the products to our customers on time and safely.
+We strive for being a responsible company within our value chain, from the procurement of raw materials to the manufacturing and delivery of the products to our customers on time and safely.

-We invest constantly in our manufacturing facilities, implement Lean throughout the company and seek innovative technologies to improve safety and to minimize the environmental impact of our operations and activities.
+We invest constantly in our manufacturing facilities, implement Lean throughout the company and seek innovative technologies to improve safety and to minimize the environmental impact of our operations.

 Our commitment to people is our foundation for succeeding now and in the future.
-By developing our employees’ competences and skills, attracting the best talents and creating an environment in which ideas and initiatives flourish, we are sure we can create long-term success for our people and our business.
+By developing our employees’ competences and skills, attracting the best talents and creating an environment in which ideas and initiatives flourish, we can create long-term success for our people and our business.

-The daily wellbeing and satisfaction of our employees plays a vital role to us and we measure it regularly through our Employee Opinion Survey (EOS).
+The daily wellbeing and satisfaction of our employees plays a vital role to us.
+We measure it regularly through our Employee Opinion Survey (EOS).